 In Monmouth County, the three largest growing building groups in terms of square feet are office space, retail space and storage.
-The graphic above shows the storage group has over 150,000 square feet of construction authorized by building permits.
-118,800 square feet of storage was constructed in Holmdel Township in January 2018, which equates to a \$4.7 million dollar project. https://www.nj.gov/dca/divisions/codes/reporter/house2018.html Conclusion The forecast for economic growth in Monmouth County continues to be strong.
-We expect this to continue throughout the year.
-According to New Jersey Department of Community Affairs, total dollar value for non-residential permits in the first quarter of 2018 was \$90,846,573.
-Monmouth County is a very desirable place to start and grow a business.
+Wall Township issued permit for office space valued at over 1 million dollars.
+Overall, in the fourth quarter, there was over 150,000 square feet of office space construction.
+Conclusion The fourth quarter continued to be prosperous in Monmouth County.
+According to New Jersey Department of Community Affairs, total dollar value for non-residential permits was \$120,843,348.
+The fourth quarter shows that Monmouth County's economy continues to be robust.
+While permit values were not as high as the second quarter, they remained over the 100 million dollar mark.
 The Division of Economic Development continues to work with the County's business community in all sectors to retain, grow, and attract businesses.
 Needs assessment and the delivery of business resources are key elements to the division's Grow Monmouth programs which include Made in Monmouth, Grown in Monmouth and the Façade Improvement Program.
 These programs and resources provided are made possible because of collaboration and support from the Monmouth County Board of Chosen Freeholders.